 Upstream Red Team, Join the O Team!

-Thank you for your interest in becoming an orientation leader!
-Being an orientation leader is a tremendous opportunity for smart, hard working, positive students who wish to share their Rutgers pride with our incoming students and their families.
+Thank you for your interest in becoming a Summer 2021 Orientation Leader!
+Being an Orientation Leader is a tremendous opportunity for smart, hard-working, positive students who wish to share their Rutgers pride with our incoming students and their families.
+Later this semester more information will be coming out regarding information sessions and application timeline.
+Fill out our interest form below and you will be on our mailing list to receive the latest information.

 Frequently Asked Questions